FOREX-Trump worries hand dollar worst week in 12, jobs data eyed

 The dollar was flat at 103.080 yen, having struck a one-month low of 102.55 yen on Thursday.
 It has fallen 1.6 percent this week against the Japanese currency, with the yen and other perceived safe-havens such as the Swiss franc having benefited from the worries about Trump.

-For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Reporting by Jemima Kelly; Editing by Richard Balmforth)
+For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Reporting by Jemima Kelly; Editing by Gareth Jones)